20 Unexpected Color Palettes That Work

 Photo By: Caitlin Murray

 Teal and red create one of those unexpected color combinations that instantly evokes a feeling of familiarity.
 The deep red-brown hue of the stools mixed with copper accents and contrasting shades of blue are reminiscent of cool fall days and falling leaves.
 Photo courtesy of Camilla Molders

 Copper Red + Black and White

-This hotel lounge area in The Mark, located in Manhattan's Upper East Side, features contemporary decor with an extra helping of glam.
-French designer Jacques Grange adds a bold black-and-white striped effect to the floor to first draw your eyes down.
-Then he brings your eyes back up and around the room with the use of copper-red club chairs, copper sconces, and an oversize pink and wine-red painting.
+This ultra-chic living room features contemporary decor with an extra helping of glam.
+Designer Caitlin Murray grounds the space with a gorgeous copper red rug, which first draws your eyes down.
+Then she brings your eyes back up and around the room with the use of a bold blue sofa, metallic accents and a moody black ceiling.
 Together, these colors look sophisticated, glitzy and a bit retro.
-Photo courtesy of Oyster.com

 Coral + Emerald Green

 Although often seen as a softer, more pastel shade of pink, coral is actually a pretty vocal and vibrant color.
-This sea-inspired hue stands out with both darker and more subdued colors, like pale yellow, seafoam green and gray.
-In this traditional bedroom, designer Tobi Fairley mixes this peachy shade with both emerald green and stark white for an especially eye-catching effect.
-She uses coral around the room through punchy accessories, like the pillows, throw and desk chair.
-The white-and-coral ceiling stripes really pull the entire look together.
+This sea-inspired hue stands out with both darker and more subdued colors like pale peach, seafoam green and white.
+In this girl’s bedroom, designer Mollie Openshaw mixes this punchy shade with both emerald green and stark white for an especially eye-catching effect.
+She uses a bold coral nightstand to grab your attention and a pretty floral accent wall to pull the look together.